misqke/listPrinter/README.txt

     The above example will create a category called 'Dairy' with with milk, eggs, butter, and 3 blank lines at the end.

+  * The ^ character can be used in place of a word to create an extra space of gap.

 ---------------------------------------------------